Load Calculation Data and Procedures

 Technical committees develop and sponsor technical sessions at the winter and annual conferences.
 Information about their future technical program is discussed at each TC meeting and at the TC’s Program Subcommittee meeting.

-Internal Loads - Chris Wilkins, RFS Engineering, Boston, MA
+Chris Wilkins, PE, RFS Engineering, Laconia, NH

 Programs Sponsored or Co-Sponsored for Past Conferences: